onzfonz/comp227/src/content/5/en/part5a.md

 The solution isn't perfect, but we'll leave it for now.

-Our main component `App` is at the moment way too large.
+Our main component `App` is at the moment ***way too large***.
-The changes we did now are a clear sign that the forms should be refactored into their own components.
+The changes we just made can make us realize that the forms should be refactored into separate components.
 However, we will leave that for an optional exercise.

 The current application code can be found on